jjying89/Matplotlib-Drug-Treatments/README.md

 -Pharmaceutical data and results of different drug treatments on cancer in mice.

-Some of the results below:
+-Some of the results below:

 <img src="Images/boxplot.PNG" width="600">